Klik hier voor Nederlands

 For parents, understanding the right way to support their children is also a challenge.

-Research carried out at the University of York and the University of Amsterdam shows Lexilogy’s substantial positive effects on both reading and spelling skills for both native speakers and second language learners.
+Research carried out at the University of York and the University of Amsterdam shows Lexilogy’s substantial positive effects on both reading and spelling skills for both native speakers and second language learners by addressing morphological knowledge!

 Students show an average of 33 percent of improvement in reading and spelling skills.